 Who remembers their dreams?

-Studies done on brain activity suggest that the average person over 10 years old dreams 4 – 6 times per night.
+Studies done by Medical News Today on brain activity suggest that the average person over 10 years old dreams 4 – 6 times per night.
 Around 5 minutes after the dream ends, you will forget 50 percent of its contents, increasing to 90 percent 5 minutes later.
 Neurologists also found that women dream more often, but forget a larger percent of their dreams.
 Sophomore Grace Alatalo claimed, “When I wake up, there are only fragments of the dream I had that night still in my mind”.
-Other students comment how they rarely remember their dreams but can recall the presence of something happening while they slept.
+Other students comment how they rarely remember their dreams, but can recall the presence of something happening while they slept.

 Where do dream topics come from?

 Researchers at The National Library of Medicine have analyzed two different types of memory while dreaming.
 Autobiographical memories, and episodic memories.
-Autobiographical dreams are, “activated memories within the sleeping brain reflect one’s personal life history (autobiography).
+Autobiographical dreams are, “Activated memories within the sleeping brain reflect one’s personal life history (autobiography).
 They can appear in largely fragmentary forms and differ from conventional manifestations of episodic memory”.
 Around 80% of people dream in autobiographical memories while only 20% dream in episodic memory.

 Episodic memories are mainly memories about specific events and “refer to knowledge about the past that incorporates information about where and when particular events occurred.”